Carbon Capture Utilization and Storage (CCUS)

 Fluid Phase

-Depending on pressure and temperature conditions at well head and along the wellbore, the injected fluid could be gas, liquid or dense phase (supercritical - highly compressible fluid that demonstrates properties of both liquid and gas).
+Depending upon pressure and temperature conditions at well head and along the wellbore, the injected fluid could be gas, liquid or dense phase (supercritical - highly compressible fluid that demonstrates properties of both liquid and gas).

 The fluid to be injected can vary from/to: